• Jul 12, 2025

 See also: 15 Famous Temples (Mandir) in Chennai

 The Banganga Temple in Katra, Jammu & Kashmir, is a significant site on the pilgrimage route to the Vaishno Devi shrine.
-The place purely defines a spiritual significance, and is also a beautiful spot on the pilgrimage route, and a place for reflection and peace.
+The place holds spiritual significance, is a beautiful spot on the pilgrimage route, and is a place for reflection and peace.
 The Pilgrims often bathe in the Ban Ganga water, which is believed to purify the properties.
-The name Banganga comes from the legend where Vaishnavi shot an arrow into the ground, causing water to gush out and form the stream.
+The name Banganga comes from a legend in which Vaishnavi shot an arrow into the ground, causing water to gush out and form the stream.

 • Location: Katra, Jammu & Kashmir.